1. WHEN DID YOU FIRST DISCOVER THAT YOU HAD THE ABILITY TO EAT COMPETITIVELY?

 WORLD RECORDS ARE ACME OYSTERS AND HARD-BOILED EGGS IN WHICH YOU ATE 46 DOZEN IN 12 MINUTES AND 65 IN 6 MINUTES 40 SECONDS,

 RESPECTIVELY.
 IT HAS BEEN SEVERAL YEARS SINCE YOU ATE EITHER FOOD.
 HOW DO YOU THINK YOU WOULD DO TODAY?
-I am confident
+This question

-50 dozen Oysters in 10 minutes, and I am quite confident I could eat about 80 HBEs in 6 minutes, 40 seconds.
+Oysters in 10 minutes (unless they are really large), and I am quite confident I could eat about 80 HBEs in 6 minutes, 40

 1. 50 1/2 Hot Dogs and Buns in 12 minutes, Takeru Kobayashi, July 4, 2001: He

 doubled the previous world record and this is THE achievement that put competitive eating, as we know it, on the map!

 2. 93 Krystal points in 8 minutes, Takeru Kobayashi, Sep 27, 2009 (Nondunking